twinfoundation/framework/README.md

 The `main` branch is always the most recently published versions of the packages.

-The `dev` branch is where all PRs should be merged to, in preparation for a final merge to `main`.
+The `next` branch is where all PRs should be merged to, in preparation for a final merge to `main`.

 When creating a branch for a feature use the format e.g. `feature/my-feature`